-A. The goal is to work from data including at least discipline, rank, special title or designation, years of service, gender and salary, which shall be collected each year from mutually agreed upon benchmark lists for Main Campus, Wayne College, and the College of Applied Science and Technology.
-The benchmark lists will be constructed by the joint Administration - Akron AAUP committee described below.
-The committee shall complete its work by May 1 of each year, and if not completed by that time then the status quo benchmark list regarding market adjustment shall be maintained.

-- B. The market comparison categories shall be:

-- a.
-Non-Tenure Track Faculty

-- b.
-Assistant Professor

-- c.
-Associate Professor

-- d.
-Professor without special title

-- e.
-Professor with special title--distinguished professor or endowed professor

-- C. Half of the amount of compression/market adjustment for each bargaining unit faculty member in the categories listed in Sub-section B, supra, shall be
+- A. The goal is to work from data including at least discipline, rank, special title or designation, years of service, gender and salary, which shall be collected each year from mutually agreed upon benchmark lists.
+The benchmark lists will be constructed by the joint Administration Akron AAUP committee described below.
+The committee shall complete its work by May 1 of each year, and if not completed by that time then the status quo benchmark list regarding market adjustment shall be maintained. - B. The market comparison categories shall be: - a.
+Non-Tenure Track Faculty - b.
+Assistant Professor - c.
+Associate Professor - d.
+Professor without special title - e.
+Professor with special title--distinguished professor or endowed professor - C. Half of the amount of compression/market adjustment for each bargaining unit faculty member in the categories listed in Sub-section B, supra, shall be where

-$$a_i = \left(\frac{d_i}{\sum{j=1}^N d_j}\right) \times A/2$$ where d_i is the deficit for the Member in question d_i is the deficit for each Member
+$$a_i = \left(\frac{d_i}{\sum{j=1}^N d_j}\right) \times A/2$$

+A is the total market adjustment pool d_i is the deficit for the Member in question d_j is the deficit for each Member